kellyhodis/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 9-times_table.c - A program that has a function that prints the 9 times table, starting with 0.

-10-add.c - A program that has a function that adds two inteers and returns the result.
+10-add.c - A program that has a function that adds two integers and returns the result.

 11-print_to_98.c - A program that has a function that prints all natural numbers from n to 98, followed by a new line.